Interview Message to Candidate

 If you already know what the next steps are, provide that information in the email.
 If you need more time to get your final interview plans in order, provide an estimated timeline with your email.
 This shows respect for the candidate's time and keeps them interested in the role.

-In an environment where the right interview message to a candidate makes all the difference, automating and enhancing your process with Team Engine’s Intelligent Hiring Assistant can be a game-changer.
+In an environment where the right interview message to a candidate makes all the difference, automating and enhancing your process with Team Engine’s hiring automation can be a game-changer.
 This feature fine-tunes your candidate conversations, ensures quality interviews, and simplifies your hiring journey.
 Explore how Team Engine can transform your candidate communication here!